House & Apartment

 - your household size decreases.

-If either of these things happen, you must pay the increased rent or move to another apartment.
+If either of these things happens, you must pay the increased rent or move to another apartment.